Auto-correlative weak-value amplification under strong noise background: Numerical Results

 Note that the sensitivity ${\rm K_{2}(t)}$ depends on the scope of time integral $t$.
-The dependence of the sensitivity on $t$ with various noises is shown in Fig.~\ref{Fig:scheme2withTsensitivity}, and one can find that the maximum sensitivity ${\rm K_{2}^{M}}$ is achieved when integrate to $t= 1.5 $ ms. In addition, we neglect the standard error of ${\rm K_{2}^{M}}$, since ${\rm K_{2}^{M}}$ can be estimated by using a high vertical resolution oscilloscope.
+The dependence of the sensitivity on $t$ with various types of noise is shown in Fig.~\ref{Fig:exzampelnoiseAndSensitivity}(B) and Fig.~\ref{Fig:exzampelnoiseAndSensitivity}(C), and one can find that the maximum sensitivity ${\rm K_{2}^{M}}$ is achieved when integrated to $t= 1.5 $ ms. In addition, we neglect the standard error of ${\rm K_{2}^{M}}$, since {$\Theta$} can be estimated by using a high vertical resolution oscilloscope.
 We show the maximum sensitivity ${\rm K_{2}^{M}}$ without standard errors in Table.~\ref{Table:sensitivityOfAWVA} and Table.~\ref{Table:sensitivityOfAWVAdifferntTau}.
 In this paper, we define the central value ${\rm \overline{K}_{2}}$ with its statistical error ${\rm E}_{2}$ in the AWVA scheme, which is created by calculating the seven statistical averages of ${\rm K_{2}^{M}}$ with different measurements:

 where the ${\rm K_{2}^{M}(i)}$ represents the result of the ith measurement with the different value of $\xi$, n represents the total number of measurements and n=7.
 For different simulation conditions, the central value ${\rm \overline{K}_{2}}$ with its statistical error ${\rm E}_{2}$ in the AWVA scheme are displayed in Table~\ref{Table:sensitivityOfAWVA} and Table~\ref{Table:sensitivityOfAWVAdifferntTau}.

 To compare the sensitivity in the two schemes, we further normalized them with their corresponding theoretical results in Fig.~\ref{Fig:scheme12sensitivity} and Fig.~\ref{Fig:scheme12sensitivitywithTau}.
-Note that when the value of the sensitivity $\rm K$ $<$ 0, corresponding to the "Loss of sensitivity" area, the measurement is invalid.
-The central value ${\rm \overline{K}_{2}}$ with its statistical error ${\rm E}_{2}$ in the AWVA scheme are displayed as the "red" dates with error bar in Fig.~\ref{Fig:scheme12sensitivity} and Fig.~\ref{Fig:scheme12sensitivitywithTau}.
+Note that when the value of the sensitivity $\rm K$ $<$ 0, corresponding to the ``Loss of sensitivity" area, the measurement is invalid.
+The central value ${\rm \overline{K}_{2}}$ with its statistical error ${\rm E}_{2}$ in the AWVA scheme are displayed as the ``red" {data} with error bar in Fig.~\ref{Fig:scheme12sensitivity} and Fig.~\ref{Fig:scheme12sensitivitywithTau}.